27 Signs You’re a “Free Spirit”

 You’re not competitive.

 Being a star in your field has never been a goal of yours.
-Instead, you enjoy the experience of your work, and strive to do your best, but feel happy for the people who outpace you.
+Instead, as a free spirit, you enjoy the experience of your work, and strive to do your best, but feel happy for the people who outpace you.

 You don’t dwell on the past.